vorticist/os-demo/README.md

 ### CDK8s IaC project setup
 The first thing we'll want to do is to [create a new CDK8S project](https://cdk8s.io/docs/latest/cli/init/).
 It will allow us to manage all of our kubernetes infrastructure as code, making it reproduceable and esier to manage.

 CDK8S is inspired by [AWS' CDK](https://aws.amazon.com/cdk/), but was designed for managing infrastructure inside a k8s cluster using code.
-It is not tied to AWS so it can be used with any other cloud provider or custom hardware as long as there is a k8s cluster accessible with kubectl.
+It is not tied to AWS so it can be used with any other cloud provider or custom hardware as long as there is a kubernetes cluster accessible via kubectl.

-The recommended template for cdk8s is the typescript one and I recommend that you stick to that, but for this demo we choose to work with go:
+The recommended template for cdk8s is the typescript one and I recommend that you stick to that as it is best covered in the documentation, but for this demo we choose to experiment with go:
 ``` bash
 mkdir my-demo-folder
 cd my-demo-folder